AQUÍ PARA TI

 Whether you’re a Local Authority Waste Officer needing to assess food waste from pumpkins, or a waste management company dealing with an influx of plastic packaging and electronic decorations, Alfred H Knight can support you.

-We work with major clients across the waste sector journey to provide them with a comprehensive understanding of their materials through expert composition analysis.
-Our services help clients build accurate and reliable profiles of their waste streams, which enables them to extract the maximum value from their end-of-life materials, recover valuable resources or make informed improvements to their waste-handling activities.
+We work with major clients throughout the waste sector, providing a comprehensive understanding of their materials through expert composition analysis.
+Our services help clients build accurate and reliable profiles of their waste streams.
+This enables them to understand the value of their end-of-life materials and make informed improvements to their waste-handling activities.

 To see how expert services from Alfred H Knight could support your operations, get in touch with a member of our team today on our contact page.